EU-ECDC/BackendCovidApp/README.md

+The analysis, code, Shiny App and model were developed and implemented by Alexis Robert, Lloyd Chapman, Adam Kucharski, and Sebastian Funk (Centre for Mathematical Modelling of Infectious Diseases, London School and Hygiene and Tropical Medicine), and Bastian Prasse, Frank Sandmann, Rene Niehus, and Rok Grah (ECDC)

 # Backend code for RShiny App: Analysis of COVID-19 outbreak risk at subnational level in the vaccine era
-This repository contains the script and functions to fit COVID-19 outbreaks in various EU countries (currently France, Czechia, and Italy), generate 28-day case and deaths forecasts, and simulate the impact of changes in transmission on outbreak risks.
+This repository contains the script and functions to fit data on COVID-19 outbreaks in various EU countries (currently France, Czechia, and Italy), generate 28-day case and death forecasts, and simulate the impact of changes in transmission on outbreak risks.
 The model is implemented using a distributed-lag version of the Endemic-Epidemic model (as described in the [surveillance](https://cran.r-project.org/web/packages/surveillance/index.html) and [hhh4addon](https://github.com/jbracher/hhh4addon) R packages).
 In France and Czechia, the model implemented is age-stratified (following the approach of the [hhh4contacts](https://cran.r-project.org/web/packages/hhh4contacts/index.html) package).
 The specifics of the model in each country are detailed in the file [backend_code_methods.pdf](backend_code_methods.pdf).

 ## Installation
 Clone/download this project onto your machine.